Abd al-A'la al-Sabziwari: 1914-1923: Sabzevar

-Al-Sabziwari began his primary education in Islamic studies and Arabic at a very young age in his birthplace.
+Sabziwari began his primary education in Islamic studies and Arabic at a very young age in his birthplace.
 He studied jurisprudence and principles of jurisprudence under his father and his second cousin once removed, Sayyid Abdallah Sabzevari, also known as al-Burhan.

 1924-1932: Mashhad

-In 1924, he travelled to Mashhad and studied under senior clerics such as Sheikh Hasanali al-Isfahani, Mirza Adib Nishaburi, Mirza Askar Shahidi, Sayyid Muhammad al-Lawasani al-Assar and Sheikh Ali Akbar al-Nahawandi.
+In 1924, he travelled to Mashhad and studied under senior clerics such as Sheikh Hasanali Isfahani, Mirza Adib Nishaburi, Mirza Askar Shahidi, Sayyid Muhammad Lawasani Assar and Sheikh Ali Akbar Nahawandi.
 He remained in Mashhad for eight years.

 1932-1946: Najaf

 In 1932, he decided to go to Najaf to complete his advanced education in jurisprudence, principles of jurisprudence, philosophy, exegesis and other Islamic sciences.
 However, he decided to walk the distance from Mashhad, and this took him just over a month.
-In Najaf, he attended the classes run by great religious authorities such as Sheikh Muhammad-Hussain al-Na'ini, Shiekh Dhiya al-Dina al-Iraqi, Sheikh Muhammad-Hussain al-Gharawi al-Isfahani and Sayyid Abu al-Hasan al-Isfahani.
+In Najaf, he attended the classes run by great religious authorities such as Sheikh Muhammad-Hussain Na'ini, Shiekh Dhiya al-Dina Iraqi, Sheikh Muhammad-Hussain al-Gharawi Isfahani and Sayyid Abu al-Hasan sfahani.

-He arranged to be taught by Sheikh Muhammad-Jawad al-Balaghi a year before he passed away, and participated in his Quranic exegesis classes.
+He arranged to be taught by Sheikh Muhammad-Jawad Balaghi a year before he died, and participated in his Quranic exegesis classes.
 This helped him with exegesis, debating and theology.
-He studied philosophy and gnosis under Sayyid Hussain Badkubeyi and Sayyid Ali al-Qadhi.
+He studied philosophy and gnosis under Sayyid Hussain Badkubeyi and Sayyid Ali Qadhi.

-He gained the level of ijtihad at the age of 36, from prominent scholars including Sheikh Abdallah al-Mamaqani and Sheikh Abbas al-Qumi.
+He gained the level of ijtihad at the age of 36, from prominent scholars including Sheikh Abdallah Mamaqani and Sheikh Abbas Qumi.
 By 1946, he was teaching an advanced level of jurisprudence and principles of jurisprudence.

 Political Stand

-Al-Sabziwari was an avid supporter of the people of Iraq and was the only marja' who issued a fatwa in support of the 1991 uprising, which began with the quranic verse "Permission [to fight] has been given to those who are being fought, because they were wronged.
+Sabziwari was an avid supporter of the people of Iraq and was the only marja' who issued a fatwa in support of the 1991 uprising, which began with the quranic verse "Permission [to fight] has been given to those who are being fought, because they were wronged.
 And indeed, Allah is competent to give them victory."
 [22:39], disregarding the inevitable consequences.

 He took stands against the Ba'athist regime and rarely compromised.
 His house was besieged several times by regime forces, who later placed several restrictions on him.

 Family

-Al-Sazbiwari was married to the daughter of Ayatollah Muhammad-Jawad al-Modarresi, and had three sons (Muhammad, Ali and Hussain) and one daughter.
+Sazbiwari was married to the daughter of Ayatollah Muhammad-Jawad Modarresi, and had three sons (Muhammad, Ali and Hussain) and one daughter.

 Muhammad died in a car accident, between Tehran and Qom in April, 1994, aged 48.
 Ali is a senior cleric that resides in Najaf, and is a teacher at the seminary of Najaf.
 Hussain is also a cleric who resides in Mashhad and teaches in its seminary.
-Al-Sabziwari's wife is the paternal aunt of Grand Ayatollah Muhammad-Taqi al-Modarresi.
+Sabziwari's wife is the paternal aunt of Grand Ayatollah Muhammad-Taqi Modarresi.